estatewatch/estatewatch.github.io/content/estates/ladderswood.md

 Circa 100 homes remain earmarked for demolition on Enfield's Ladderswood estate.

-Around 60 homes have already been demolished in phase one of the scheme which is nearing completion.

 The scheme is being progressed in a joint venture between Enfield Council, developer Mulalley and housing association One Housing.

 The redeveloped estate will comprise 517 new homes of which 29% 'affordable'.
 The Mayor's [planning report](https://www.london.gov.uk/sites/default/files/public%3A//public%3A//PAWS/media_id_205193///ladderswood_estate_report.pdf) confirms that the replacement 'social' housing will be affordable rent:

 ![Ladderswood estate image](src/images/ladderswoodlr.png)

+As of October 2024, it would appear that the final phase 4 of the scheme is yet to be implemented.

 ---